Canadian Premier Life Insurance Company has been in business for over 60 years, insuring over two million Canadians and their families.

 It currently insures over two million Canadians, with $330 million in total assets.* In 2020, Canadian Premier paid over $43 million in life insurance benefits.**

-Canadian Premier doesn’t sell insurance directly to consumers like Sun Life, TD Life Insurance or other top life insurance companies in Canada.
+Canadian Premier doesn’t sell insurance directly to consumers like Sun Life, TD Life Insurance or other top life insurance companies available.

 Instead, it sells life insurance through retailers, financial institutions like credit unions and other businesses like Hudson’s Bay Financial Services and PolicyMe.